M

 How to Teach Kids English: Everything You Need to Know About ESL for Young Learners

-Who is considered a young learner?
+Who is considered a young learner in TEFL?

-Where will I teach English to kids?
+Where can I teach English to kids around the world?

-Children and teenagers learning English can be found around the globe.
-In some regions, it’s common for foreign TEFL/TESOL teachers to either teach or assistant-teach in a K-12 setting (either in public or private schools), while in other regions, teachers work with students after school and on weekends at language centers or virtually.
-Regardless of the classroom setting, these are the regions where it’s most common to teach kids.
+Children and teenagers who learn English can be found around the globe.
+In some regions, foreign TEFL/TESOL teachers commonly teach or assistant-teach in a K-12 setting (either in public or private schools), while in other regions, teachers work with students after school and on weekends at language centers or virtually.

 Teaching kids in Europe

 Many European countries also have government programs, such as France’s TAPIF program, that allow you to teach in public schools on a renewable annual contract.
-Some may even help you find housing or offer options to live with local families while you work.
+Some programs may even help you find housing or offer options to live with local families while you work.

 Qualify for more jobs and advance your skills with